GPlates/new-gplates-website/src/pages/docs/user-manual/Controlling_View.md

 **Open New Window.** `[Ctrl + N]`

 Creates a new instance of GPlates.
 Currently each instance created this way is completely separate with its own main window and dialogs.
 Any program state such as files loaded prior to selecting **New Window** is not transferred across to the new instance.
-This feature is useful mainly for Mac OS X where it is not possible to run multiple instances of the same application from the *Finder*.
+This feature is useful mainly for macOS where it is not possible to run multiple instances of the same application from the *Finder*.

 **Show Layers.** `[Ctrl + L]`